Dedicated Legal Defense and Skilled Advice for Protecting Your Best Interests in DEA Disciplinary Actions

 A defense attorney can help you develop a strong legal strategy, decide whether to cooperate with an inspection, negotiate with DEA agents on your behalf, and prepare a persuasive defense for your hearing or trial.

 Don’t make the mistake of underestimating the severity of a potential DEA disciplinary action.
 These are incredibly serious matters.
 The DEA can and will use any available evidence against you.
 Be prepared.
-Get aggressive legal defense on your side.
+Get aggressive DEA disciplinary actions attorneys or legal defense on your side.

 Oberheiden, P.C. is a federal defense firm dedicated to defending you against suspicion of wrongdoing.
 From the moment an inspection or investigation begins until the day the matter is resolved, we will fight tirelessly to get your charges dropped, maintain your license and DEA registration, and keep your practice in business.
 Contact us today.